valerykalashnikov/zigzag/README.md

 ZigZag supports two types of storage:

 1. Simple storage - requires less resources but is locked at each operation in concurrent mode.
-2. Sharded cache - requires more resources but allows to reduce amount of locks in concurrent mode.
+2. Experimental support of sharded cache (now it is slowler than simple cache) - requires more resources but allows to reduce amount of locks in concurrent mode.

 ##You can use it as